 As always, your safety and the safety of all our members, volunteers, and employees is our top priority.
-We know there are questions and concerns about how COVID-19, commonly known as the coronavirus, could affect the National Order of the Arrow Conference and other upcoming Order of the Arrow events.
-Please know that we are monitoring developments regarding COVID-19 both nationally and locally with the BSA Health and Safety Department, Michigan State University and through the Centers for Disease Control and Prevention (CDC).
+We know there are questions and concerns about how COVID-19, commonly known as the coronavirus, could affect upcoming Order of the Arrow events.
+Please know that we are monitoring developments regarding COVID-19 both nationally and locally with the BSA Health and Safety Department and through the Centers for Disease Control and Prevention (CDC).

 The following information regarding events and prevention measures is based on the latest available guidance.
 As this is an evolving situation, this information is subject to change.
 We will continue to update you on relevant developments, and we appreciate your understanding of any necessary adjustments in the interest of health and safety.